ferraris-laure/fermat/README.md

 When d=1, we recover the distance l(.,.) but if d>1, the Fermat distance tends to follow more closely the manifold structure and regions with high density values.

+This distance is useful for clustering pourposes.
+Replacing Euclidean distance with Fermat distance in standard clustering alorithms leads to much better results.

 ![](https://bitbucket.org/aristas/fermat/raw/abff1252a68060bef495bf5cf9b6d45db7d8f497/images/IlustrationManifoldNormals.svg)